Thanks to Carl Beekhuizen for review

 Liveness Proof

-• Let P_0 be the justified block with the greatest height, and Q be the block with the greatest height that any validator has made a vote for.
+be the block with the greatest height that any validator has made a vote for. - Consider any block

 Hence, it's always possible for a set of at least 2/3rd honest validators to finalize a new block.